jsbueno/extrainterpreters/README.md

 Status: alpha

-Usage: for now one must build cpython 3.12 alpha from the main cpython branch
+Usage: for now one must build cpython 3.12 pre-release build

 then, just import "extrainterpreters" and use the `Interpreter` class